Roopaish/Godot-Game-Development/README.md

 Not Controlled directly, forces are applied to it.
 `KinematicBody2D` -> Controlled by player, not affected by 2D physics engine, can be moved directly with control.
 Example: Player.

-    - KinematicBody2D
+> KinematicBody2D

 Needs a CollisionShape2D, so it knows the outline of the shape.
 We can add a Sprite to it, so that we can add a CollisionShape2D around it, to make it a KineticBody.

-    > Tip: Select a parent node, select 'make sure the object's children are not selectable' located next to lock icon.
+>>Tip: Select a parent node, select 'make sure the object's children are not selectable' located next to lock icon.
 So now we can move the whole KineticBody2D.

 Map keys from Project -> Project Settings -> Input Map.
 We can add a action and then add keys or any input to trigger that action.
 Suppose, we add 'left' action and mapped it to 'A' key.
-Now hitting 'A' will trigger 'left' action which can be used in script as `if Input.is_action_pressed("left"):`.
+Now hitting 'A' will trigger 'left' action which can be used in script as `if Input.is_action_pressed("left"):`

 ```gd
 # Players Movement